Skip to main content

 Dr. Chérif has led numerous international and national workshops and webinars on the science of positive psychology.
 Her current research focuses on mindfulness, character strengths, resilience, and accomplishment, exploring practical applications to enhance leaders' well-being and performance.

 Throughout her academic career, Dr. Chérif has received several prestigious awards, including the Canadian Psychological Association’s Excellence Award for her doctoral thesis.
-She has also been honoured with commendations such as the the Honourable John Matheson Academic Leadership Award at RMC and the Canadian Armed Forces Chief of the Defence Staff Coin (2023).
+She has also been honoured with commendations such as the Honourable John Matheson Academic Leadership Award at RMC and the Canadian Armed Forces Chief of the Defence Staff Coin (2023).

 In addition to her professional work, Dr. Chérif volunteers her time consulting for various community organizations and supporting her daughter's award-winning non-profit organization, Gnome for a Home, which is dedicated to assisting those experiencing homelessness.